wheremyfoodat/Panda3DS/readme.md

 |Linux build|[![Linux Build](https://github.com/wheremyfoodat/Panda3DS/actions/workflows/Linux_Build.yml/badge.svg?branch=master)](https://github.com/wheremyfoodat/Panda3DS/actions/workflows/Linux_Build.yml)|[Linux AppImage](https://nightly.link/wheremyfoodat/Panda3DS/workflows/Linux_AppImage_Build/master/Linux%20executable.zip)|

 # Compatibility
 Panda3DS is still in the early stages of development.
 Many games boot, many don't.
-Most games have at least some hilariously broken graphics, audio is not supported, and some QoL features (including a GUI) are missing.
+Lots of games have at least some hilariously broken graphics, audio is not supported, and some QoL features (including a GUI) are missing.
+However, even more things are implemented, such as most of the 3DS core required to play games, and various neat features, such as Lua scripting, discord bot support, support for some system apps, cheats, controller support, and many more!
+The emulator is constantly evolving, so make sure to take a peek every now and then!

-In addition, some games don't quiiite work with the upstream code.
-A lot of them might need some panics in the source code to be commented out before they work, etc. However, just the fact things can work as well as they do now is promising in itself.

 For documenting game compatibility, make sure to visit the [games list repository](https://github.com/Panda3DS-emu/Panda3DS-Games-List).
 For miscellaneous issues or more technical issues, feel free to use this repo's issues tab.
 # Why?